GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 The ``supportedElements`` check will validate that no unsupported element is included in the input mesh.
 It will also verify that the ``VTK_POLYHEDRON`` cells can effectively get converted into a supported type of element.

-.. command-output:: mesh-doctor -i random.vtu supportedElements --help
+.. command-output:: mesh-doctor supportedElements --help
    :shell: